-Description of the Proposed Regulations
+Description of the Regulations

-The proposed regulations, if finalized, would authorize the nonlethal, incidental, unintentional take of small numbers of Pacific walruses and polar bears that may result from Industry activities based on standards set forth in the MMPA.
-They would not authorize or "permit" Industry activities.
+This rule does not authorize or "permit" the specified activities to be conducted by the applicant.
+Rather, it authorizes the nonlethal, incidental, unintentional take of small numbers of Pacific walruses and polar bears that may result from Industry activities based on standards set forth in the MMPA.
 The Bureau of Ocean Energy Management (BOEM), the Bureau of Safety and Environmental Enforcement, the U.S. Army Corps of Engineers, and the Bureau of Land Management (BLM) are responsible for permitting activities associated with Industry activities in Federal waters and on Federal lands.
 The State of Alaska is responsible for permitting Industry activities on State lands and in State waters.
-The proposed regulations include:
+The regulations include:

-- Permissible methods of nonlethal taking; - Measures designed to ensure the least practicable adverse impact on Pacific walruses and polar bears and their habitat, and on the availability of these species or stocks for subsistence uses; and
+- Permissible methods of nonlethal taking;

+- Measures designed to ensure the least practicable adverse impact on Pacific walruses and polar bears and their habitat, and on the availability of these species or stocks for subsistence uses; and

-• Requirements for monitoring and reporting.
+- Requirements for monitoring and reporting.